la2050/archive/_organizations/ucla-luskin-school-of-public-affairs.md

     - 'http://maker.good.is/myla2050connect2015/projects/FosterConnectLA.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      Social Welfare at UCLA Luskin School of Public Affairs identifies and develops emerging areas of research and teaching and cultivates leaders and change agents who advance solutions to society's most pressing problems
 title: UCLA Luskin School of Public Affairs
-uri: /organizations/ucla-luskin-school-of-public-affairs/
 extrapolated_project_ids:
   - '5102330'
 project_titles_from_extrapolated_project_ids:
-  - 'Foster Families: The Other First Responders'
-project_titles:
-  - 'Foster Families: The Other First Responders'
-project_titles_from_project_ids:
   - 'Foster Families: The Other First Responders'
 original_project_titles:
   - 'Foster Families: The Other First Responders'